EugenePapkou/binary-tree-search/README.md

 # binary-tree-search
-that program will display the numbers from the text file sorted from the smallest to the largest
+There're some numbers in the text file.
+Using a binary tree that program will display the numbers from the text file sorted from the smallest to the largest.